-Bill C-69, an Act to enact the Impact Assessment Act and the Canadian Energy Regulator Act, to amend the Navigation Protection Act and to make consequential amendments to other Acts came into force on August 28, 2019.
-Bill C-69 resulted in the NEB being replaced by the CER.
-It also constituted an overhaul of the federal environmental assessment regime in Canada under the Canadian Environmental Assessment Act (Canada) ("CEAA") which has been replaced with the Impact Assessment Act (Canada) ("IAA").
-Similarly, the Canadian Environmental Assessment Agency has been replaced with the new Impact Assessment Agency as the authority responsible for conducting all federal impact assessments (formerly "environmental assessments") for certain designated projects under the IAA, unless referred to a review panel.
-The list of designated projects which will be subject to mandatory assessment under the IAA is similar to the list under the CEAA; however, the length of new pipelines for which an impact assessment is required has been increased from 40 km to 75 km.
+In 2019, the federal government overhauled the environmental assessment and federal energy regulation regime in Canada.
+The National Energy Board ("NEB") and NEB Act were replaced by the CER and the Canadian Energy Regulator Act ("CER Act").
+Similarly, the Canadian Environmental Assessment Act, 2012 (Canada) ("CEAA") was replaced by the Impact Assessment Act (Canada) ("IAA") and the Canadian Environmental Assessment Agency was replaced by the new IAA as the authority responsible for conducting all federal impact assessments (formerly "environmental assessments") for certain designated projects under the IAA, unless referred to a review panel.
+The list of designated projects which are subject to mandatory assessment is required has been increased from 40 km to 75 km.
 The proposed IAA also contains a broader project assessment process than under the CEAA and provides for enhanced consultation with groups that may be affected by proposed projects, while also expanding the scope of factors and considerations that need to be taken into account under the project assessment process.
 The CER continues to oversee approved federal, interprovincial and international energy projects in a manner similar to the former regime under the NEB, with new projects being referred to a review panel under the IAA.
+On July 16, 2020, the federal government published the Strategic Assessment of Climate Change ("SACC") under the provisions for such assessments in the IAA.
+The SACC imposes the new requirements regarding GHG emissions planning on projects subject to the IAA.

-As new projects have yet to be subject to the new federal impact assessment regime.
-Pembina continues to actively monitor developments in this area.
-To the extent these changes lengthen the review timeline for projects, the new regime could materially impact the amount of time and capital resources required by Pembina to seek and obtain approval to construct and operate international or interprovincial pipelines or other projects designated pursuant to the IAA project list.
-The new regime could therefore materially and directly impact Pembina's business and financial results, and could indirectly affect Pembina's business and financial results by impacting the financial condition and growth projects of its customers and, ultimately, production levels and throughput on Pembina's pipelines and in its facilities.
+At this point, while few projects have been subject to the new federal impact assessment regime, Pembina continues to actively monitor developments in this area.
+To the extent these changes lengthen the review timeline for projects or expand the scope of the matters to be considered, the new regime could materially impact the amount of time and capital resources required by Pembina to seek and obtain approval to construct and operate international or interprovincial pipelines or other projects designated pursuant to the IAA project list or ministerial designation powers under the IAA.
+The new regime could therefore materially and directly impact Pembina's business and financial results, and could indirectly affect Pembina's business and financial results of its customers and, ultimately, production levels and throughput on Pembina's pipelines and in its facilities.

-Pembina's business and financial condition may also be influenced by federal and foreign legislation affecting, in particular, foreign investment, through legislation such as the Competition Act (Canada), the Investment Canada Act (Canada) and their equivalents in foreign jurisdictions.
+Pembina's business and financial condition may also be influenced by federal and foreign legislation affecting, in particular, foreign investment, through legislation such as the Competition Act (Canada), the Investment Canada Act (Canada) and equivalent legislation in foreign jurisdictions.